 - Vehicle performance data (this includes Top speed, Power RPM, Power BHP, Power KW, and Torque).

 - Full vehicle MOT history involving advisory and failure notices.

-A free vehicle check report from a standard service may only include vehicle tax expiration date, MOT expiration date, the date of registration, Statutory Off-Road Notice (SORN) status, color, engine size, year of manufacture, CO2 emissions, and current vehicle tax rate.
+A free vehicle check report from a standard service may only include vehicle tax expiration date, MOT expiration date, the date of registration, Statutory Off-Road Notice (SORN) status, colour, engine size, year of manufacture, CO2 emissions, and current vehicle tax rate.
 Comparing this service with the previous, you can see which one provides more details.
 Therefore, do not trust every free check on the internet.

 Total Vehicle Check (Paid)

-A total reg check comes with a lot of perks such as outstanding finance, car’s accident, if it was stolen, flagged as ‘High-Risk,’ mileage inconsistency, vehicle owner check, number plate change history, colour change history, VIN match check, vehicle evaluation and scrap check etc.
+A total reg check comes with a lot of perks such as outstanding finance, car’s accident, if it was stolen, flagged as ‘High-Risk,’ mileage inconsistency, vehicle owner check, number plate change history, colours change history, VIN match check, vehicle evaluation and scrap check etc.